Surgeon General issues advisory that social media is contributing to youth mental health crisis

-Murthy specifically pointed to the possibility of a link between time spent on social media and depression and anxiety.
+Murthy specifically pointed the the possibility of a link between time spent on social media and depression and anxiety.

 He cited one 2019 study that found adolescents between the ages of 12 and 15 who spent more than three hours on social media daily had double the risk of developing symptoms of depression and anxiety.

-Teenagers on average spend 3 1/2 hours on social media every day, according to data cited in the advisory.
+Teenagers on average spend three-and-a-half hours on social media every day, according to data cited in the advisory.

 The advisory acknowledged that social media can provide some benefits to young people.